|

 Among other things, prolonged or excessive benzo use can negatively impact libido and may result in relationship conflict.
 Recovering from benzodiazepines should be done slowly and under the supervision of a professional.

-If you’re worried about coming off benzodiazepines yourself, reach out to FHE Health for help.
-Contact us today our team of professionals is ready to take your call.
+If you’re worried about the sexual side effects of Xanax and coming off benzodiazepines yourself, reach out to FHE Health for help.
+Contact us today; our team of professionals is ready to take your call.